cado-security/product-help/docs/cado/deploy/aws/iam/aws-kms.md

 sidebar_position: 5
 ---

-# Cado Deployment KMS
+# KMS Deployment

-The Cado deployment uses default KMS keys, not Customer Managed Keys (CMK).
+The deployment uses default KMS keys, not Customer Managed Keys (CMK).

 # Importing data that uses Customer Managed Keys (CMK)

-The Cado platform supports importing EC2 instances with encrypted volumes, provided the appropriate permissions are granted to the `CadoResponseRole` used to import data.
+The platform supports importing EC2 instances with encrypted volumes, provided the appropriate permissions are granted to the `CadoResponseRole` used to import data.

 By default, AWS provides keys in your account, which allow access based on the default policy below.
-This setup is supported by the Cado platform out of the box.
+This setup is supported by the platform out of the box.
 For more information on KMS, refer to the [AWS Key Management Service (KMS)](https://aws.amazon.com/kms/) documentation.

 ```json
 {